 Coat Color And Grooming

 Eurasiers coats are often a mix of their Chow Chow and Wolfspitz’ descendants coats and colors.
-The main colors of Eurasiers are black, black & tan, fawn, red, and wolf sable.
+The main colors of Eurasiers are black, black and tan, fawn, red, and wolf sable.

-A Eurasier coat is made of short, soft, and dense underlying hair, and medium-length, fluffy, and a bit rough overlying hair.
-The hair is longer on the buttocks, tail, back of the front legs, back of the head, neck (mane-like), and body.
+Eurasiers have double coats, with the under layer being short, soft, and thick, and the top layer being more fluffy, rough, and of a medium length.
+They have longer fur on the belly, tail and rump, back of their front legs, on the back of their head and neck, which gives the appearance of a mane.
 Eurasiers are known to be fairly allergy friendly.
 They are easy to groom, and though they have thick fur, are easy to brush.

 Children And Other Pets